lamalta/lamalta.github.io/index.md

 it will decide at the end

-manifestation, feeling, why is the universe here ?
+feelings, matters... why is the universe here ?

-real freedom and life is to have passion, experience
+real freedom and life

+filled with passion

+full of experiences

 happyness